-In the context of the present work on the LBSDM, such transformation necessitates an engagement process that supports local leadership and governance structures; that provides necessary resources for maintaining and expanding the capacity of service providers and Indigenous Knowledge Keepers; that encourages collaboration and maintains dialogue among communities; and that commits long-term dedicated funding for land-based healing programs and services.
+In the context of the present work on the LBSDM, such transformation necessitates an engagement process that supports local leadership and governance structures; that provides necessary resources for maintaining and expanding the capacity of service providers and Indigenous Knowledge Keepers; that encourages collaboration and maintains dialogue among communities; and that commits longterm dedicated funding for land-based healing programs and services.
 The land-based programming working group is making the following recommendations to the Implementation Team:

-- Take immediate measures for differential implementation: each community and Nation presently designs and delivers land-based programs and activities depending on available resources and contexts.
-The present LBSDM should be made available to interested communities as soon as possible independent of the development stage and scale of land-based programs and activities already available in communities. - Dedicated long-term funding: program consistency and continuity is highly dependent on financial resources.
+- Take immediate measures for differential implementation: each community and Nation presently designs and delivers landbased programs and activities depending on available resources and contexts.
+The present LBSDM should be made available to interested communities as soon as possible independent of the development stage and scale of land-based programs and activities already available in communities. - Dedicated long-term funding: program con-sistency and continuity is highly dependent on financial resources.
 In addition, program costs vary with each region and community, with northern and territorial regions incurring generally higher costs than other communities that may be located closer to urban areas.
 Seed funding and capital funding is essential in encouraging communities to design and develop land-based programs, while core funding is necessary to maintain and strengthen capacity building.
-A specific and dedicated funding program for land-based services should be made available as part of Health Canada's core funding envelope. - services should be made available as part of Health Canada's core funding envelope.
+A specific and dedicated funding program for land-based services should be made available as part of Health Canada's core funding envelope.